jungdaechul/Deep-GU/README.md

 ## Usage

 Follow the instructions in each processing step.
 Ensure that your data path is correctly specified relative to the script's location.

+## Automatic Segmentation from AI model (Optional)

+If you want to start from AI predicted mask, you have to change the file "segmentation.nii.gz" to prediction.
+We used [nn-UNet](https://github.com/MIC-DKFZ/nnUNet) to construct the AI model for kidney and tumor prediction.